nusatheme/nusatheme.github.io/docs/zaya/navigation.md

 This theme also includes an Offcanvas Header, designed to provide a modern and mobile-friendly navigation experience.
 Just like the standard header navigation, it uses the Navigation Block, allowing you to fully customize the menu items.

 To set up and customize the navigation in the offcanvas header, follow this step
-1. Click the hamburger menu icon on the top header to open the offcanvas menu.
+1. In the editor, go to  **Pattern → Header** then Select the Offcanvas Header template part
    ![offcanvas header navigation](/img/zaya/offcanvas-header-step-1.jpg)
 2. Select a Navigation Menu
    -  Click on the Navigation block from the left sidebar.